The Bronx: Use of definite article

 The Bronx is referred to with the definite article as "the Bronx" or "The Bronx", both legally and colloquially.
 The "County of the Bronx" also takes "the" immediately before "Bronx" in formal references, like the coextensive "Borough of the Bronx".
 The United States Postal Service uses "Bronx, NY" for mailing addresses.
-The region was apparently named after the Bronx River and first appeared in the "Annexed District of The Bronx" created in 1874 out of part of Westchester County.
-It was continued in the "Borough of The Bronx", which included a larger annexation from Westchester County in 1898.
+The definite article comes from the Bronx River and first appeared in the "Annexed District of The Bronx", created in 1874 out of part of Westchester County.

+It was continued in the "Borough of The Bronx", created in 1898, which included a larger annexation from Westchester County in 1895.
 The use of the definite article is attributed to the style of referring to rivers.
 A time-worn story purportedly explaining the use of the definite article in the borough's name says it stems from the phrase "visiting the Broncks", referring to the settler's family.

 The capitalization of the borough's name is sometimes disputed.
 Generally, the definite article is lowercase in place names ("the Bronx") except in some official references.
 The definite article is capitalized ("The Bronx") at the beginning of a sentence or in any other situation when a normally lowercase word would be capitalized.
-However, some people and groups refer to the borough with a capital letter at all times, such as Bronx Borough Historian Lloyd Ultan, The Bronx County Historical Society, and the Bronx-based organization Great and Glorious Grand Army of The Bronx, arguing the definite article is part of the proper name.
+Some people and groups refer to the borough with a capital letter at all times, such as Bronx Borough Historian Lloyd Ultan, The Bronx County Historical Society, and the Bronx-based organization Great and Glorious Grand Army of The Bronx, arguing the definite article is part of the proper name.
 In particular, the Great and Glorious Grand Army of The Bronx is leading efforts to make the city refer to the borough with an uppercase definite article in all uses, comparing the lowercase article in the Bronx's name to "not capitalizing the 's' in 'Staten Island'".

 History

+Originally, the area was part of the Lenape's Lenapehoking territory inhabited by Siwanoy of the Wappinger Confederacy.
 European colonization of the Bronx began in 1639.
-The Bronx was originally part of Westchester County, but it was ceded to New York County in two major parts (West Bronx, 1874 and East Bronx, 1895) before it became Bronx County.
-Originally, the area was part of the Lenape's Lenapehoking territory inhabited by Siwanoy of the Wappinger Confederacy.
 Over time, European colonists converted the borough into farmlands.
+The Bronx was originally part of Westchester County, but it was ceded to New York City in two major parts (West Bronx in 1874 and East Bronx in 1895) before it became Bronx County.